Vlasenko2006/CERNN/README.md

-# CERNN = Chemistry estimating recurrent neural network
+# Chemistry estimating recurrent neural network (CERNN)

 This is a core code of the chemistry estimating recurrent neural network